frappe/frappe_io/frappe_io/www/new-docs/architecture.md

 **Multi-tenancy**.
 Bench allows us to host multiple sites.
 Sites are differentiated by their name, so, you can have `test-site-1` and `test-site-2` running on the same port.
 Bench also supports port based multi-tenancy where you can host multiple sites that run on different ports.
 You then manage your apps and sites within your Bench.
 [Here](https://www.youtube.com/watch?v=eCAMPcl7NKc&feature=youtu.be&t=32s) is a video explanation of the architecture.

 ![](https://i.imgur.com/QwNrzPo.png)

+---

+Have more questions?
+Ask us on the [developer forum](https://discuss.erpnext.com)